girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ## Role of supervisors

 Supervisors are experts in the Open Source project on which the team is currently working.
 At the commencement of the program, they will provide project roadmap, and will also be available to evaluate pull requests, assist with concepts, encourage the team throughout the program.
-Supervisors can create directories and subdirectories as per requirement and they need to make sure projct under them is getting executed smoothly
+Supervisors can create directories and subdirectories as per requirement and they need to make sure project under them is getting executed smoothly.

 <br />